The Three Types of Field Sobriety Tests in Wisconsin

 2. Walk-and-Turn Test

-For this type of FST, the officer asks the driver to take nine steps forward in a straight line in a heel-to-toe fashion, turn on one foot, and return nine steps in the same manner as before.
+For this type of sobriety test, the officer asks the driver to take nine steps forward in a straight line in a heel-to-toe fashion, turn on one foot, and return nine steps in the same manner as before.
 During this test, an officer is on the watch for…

 · Drivers to begin the test before instructions are completed